wcamarao/session.socket.io/README.md

 });
 ```

-## Error handling
+## Callback parameters and error handling

-Note that now you receive 3 parameters in the connection callback (err, socket, session).
-The first will be an error object (if an error has occured) from either the cookie parser (when trying to parse the cookie) or the session store (when trying to lookup the session by key); the second will _always be the socket as provided by socket.io_; and the third (if no error has ocurred) will be the corresponding user session for that socket connection.
+Note that now you receive 3 parameters in the connection callback: (err, socket, session).

+* The first parameter will be an error object if an error has occured, otherwise null.
+Errors may originate from either the cookie parser when trying to parse the cookie, or from the session store when trying to lookup the session by key.
+* The second parameter will _always be the socket as provided by socket.io_.
+* The third parameter will be the corresponding user session for that socket connection if no error has ocurred, otherwise null.

 ## Troubleshooting

 The cookieParser doesn't need to be the same reference, you can create another instance somewhere else, but it _should_ take the same 'secret', otherwise the cookie id won't be decoded, therefore the session data won't be retrieved.

 The sessionStore _must_ be the same instance.
-It's quite obvious why.

-You can always debug the cookies and session data from any socket.handshake.
+You can always debug cookies and session data from any socket.handshake.
 The socket is the same _as provided by socket.io_.

 ## Cookie lookup precedence